qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

   a :guilabel:`Vertical scale` factor to apply to vertices Z value and a vertical :guilabel:`Offset`

-These settings can be overwritten from with the 3D map :ref:`configuration dialog <scene_configuration>`.
+These settings can be overwritten from the 3D map :ref:`configuration dialog <scene_configuration>`.